Terry-Martin/ChasingDreams/README.md

 - Google Fonts
 - Font Awesome
 - Balsamiq
-- Favicon.io
+- Dream by WOMBO

 ## Features
-The website contains 5 pages including the 404 page, and a total of 13 features
+The website is one page with XXX features

 ### Header (logo and navigation)
 - Shows on every page